3 Nanoscale: molecular motors

 3.7.1 Beyong the mean-field hypothesis

 A natural follow-up of the work on the jump-diffusion model presented in Section 3.4.3 is thus to reconsider the mean-field hypothesis and model a finite size cluster of interacting molecular motors.
-This line of research was started in Caruel, Allain, and Truskinovsky (2013) and will be presented in more detailed in the next chapter.
+This line of research was started by Caruel, Allain and Truskinovsky (“Muscle as a Metamaterial Operating Near a Critical Point,” 2013) and will be presented in more detailed in the next c]hapter.

 The question raised is the representation of the mode of interaction between the motors.
 One approach consists in considering short range elastic interactions between motors that are attached on the same actin filament.
 In this way, next-to-nearest neighbors cooperative mechanisms can emerge and propagate inside the contractile unit.
-This extension of a finite size system will also be useful to compare the model predictions with experimental measurements performed on synthetic nanomachines mimicking the muscle contractile units, see (Pertici et al. 2018).
+This extension of a finite size system will also be useful to compare the model predictions with experimental measurements performed on synthetic nanomachines mimicking the muscle contractile units.55

 3.7.2 Molecular dynamics simulations